destined2fail1990/Kimmunicator/README.md

 # Kimmunicator
 Text->Video - Speech Synthesis, aka Text-To-Speech, with syncronized close captioning / meme generator.
+Output in video format.

 Used for people that have a hard time speaking to another handicapped individual.